Skip to main content

 • Include a header row in the first line of every file consistent with the contents of the file.
 Files cannot be processed without headers.

-• If you want to maintain the ability to sort the output file, you must include a column containing row IDs (“RID”) as the first column of the file.
+• If you want to maintain the ability to sort the output file, or if you're utilizing one of the deconfliction options, you must include a column containing row IDs (“RID”) as the first column of the file.

 Note